 Coffee has also been thought to decrease bone density, especially in women.
 So if you love your coffee habit, but you already have low bone density, it’s worth talking to your doctor about how much consumption is safe.

 Tea vs. Coffee: Who Wins?

-It’s difficult to declare clearly which is better tea or coffee.
+It’s difficult to declare clearly, which is better, coffee or tea.
 But as you can see, research gives us a lot of pros and cons to work with, most of which apply to caffeine (which is present in most coffees and teas).
 Determining the best drink for your health will depend largely on your preferences, your tastes, and your caffeine tolerance.
-For a healthy person that enjoys both, there’s no reason not to drink coffee or tea with moderation.
+For a healthy person that enjoys both, there’s no reason not to drink coffee or tea in moderation.
 But if you have heart issues and feel jittery and nervous after a few cups of coffee, try switching to tea and see if you feel a major shift.

 Alternatively, there are many other drinks that can provide the pick-me-up that we depend on.
 An all-natural Kratom powder comes from a plant similar to where we source coffee beans, but it’s generally packaged, sold, and served as a powdered tea and possesses its own distinctive flavors, characteristics, and homeopathic applications.
 Learn more and shop our selection.